wxswhh/docs/pbscale-miner-testing.md

 # Test plan
 ## Team Introduction
-Our team is called Xinji Rongwei, base in Chengdu,China.We have already deployed six IDCs distritued in Chengdu, Xian, Wuhan, Shanghai, Guangzhou and Chongqing, with different Netwrorking Operator.
-Configuring 3PB+ storage pool for each IDC, high performance CPU of Intel,378GB RAM,and 10 Gigabit networking.
+Our team is called Xinji Rongwei, base in Chengdu, China.
+We have already deployed six IDCs distributed in Chengdu, Xian, Wuhan, Shanghai, Guangzhou, and Chongqing, with different Networking Operator.
+Configuring 3PB+ storage pool for each IDC, high-performance CPU of Intel,378GB RAM, and 10 Gigabit networking.
 We will also add new high-performance servers to achieve the optimal configurations and maximum efficiency of the cluster.

-We currently hava a team of 12 people including R & D, hardware and software engineering and maintenance personnel for Filecoin.
+We currently have a team of 12 people including R & D, hardware and software engineering and maintenance personnel for Filecoin.
 So, we have adequate resources to participate in the PB-scale miner test, And we are willing to provide real valuable testing data.
 ## Power validation(testnet2,todo)
 ## Test list